Brown-Industries/ExportGrafanaDashboardToPDF/README.md

 ```

 ### Force Kiosk Mode
 By default, `FORCE_KIOSK_MODE` is set to `true`.
-This means that if the url does not contain the `kiosk` parameter, the server will add it to the URL to ensure that the PDF is generated without any elements overlapping the dashboard content .
+This means that if the url does not contain the `kiosk` parameter, the server will add it to the URL to ensure that the PDF is generated without any elements overlapping the dashboard content.

 #### Deactivation
 You can disable this behavior by setting the following variable to `false` in your `.env` file: